test-bench/mruby-ruby-compat/README.md

 ## TODO

-- test-bench/mrbgem.rake
+- Compilation modes
-  - Better way to include dependencies that does not dirty the local state (i.e. code in ./gems)
+  - Development compilation target that does not include the project itself (nor require, TestBench, etc.)
-  - Ideally, the project could be used by others over github
+  - Release compilation target that does not include require, TestBench, etc.

 - test-bench-mruby project
   - ./download.sh (downloads MRuby locally)